 #4 Driver Records Checks

 Verify that drivers have the appropriate entitlements to drive.
 Also, DVLA records can be shared, subject to driver consent, with organisations that show a demonstrable and relevant need for the information.
-Accurate and appropriate driver and licence records also demonstrates good housekeeping to your Motor Fleet Insurance company, which can feed into lower claims ratios and premium reductions.
+Accurate and appropriate driver and licence records also demonstrate good housekeeping to your Motor Fleet Insurance company, which can feed into lower claims ratios and premium reductions.

 #5 Crash Reporting and Investigation

 Work with your insurer to conduct a thorough and detailed investigation of each claim.
 Provide forms and accident packs for employees to complete in the event of an accident.